rilozos/CatDetect/README.md

 ### Integrate with Snapchat

 1. Open Snapchat Lens Studio and create a new project.
-2. Import the CatDetect model into your project.
+2. Import the CatDetect model into your project using the catdetect.onnx file.
 3. Follow the [official Lens Studio documentation]([https://lensstudio.snapchat.com/guides/](https://docs.snap.com/lens-studio/references/templates/ml/custom-segmentation#importing-your-model)) to link the model output to your lens effects.
 4. Test the lens in the Lens Studio preview or on your device.